MomentaiChris26/nerdsparadise/README.md

 ## Purpose

-Made for Video gamers and collectors of video games.
+The purpose of nerd's paradise is to solves the problem keeping track of all the video games collections.

 Nerd's paradise is a simple program that uses using user-friendly interfaces, menus and inputs to allow the users to store individual game details into a local database and view, modify or delete those details.

-The goal of nerd's paradise is to solves the problem keeping track of all the video games in the user's collection.
+The local database is a csv file that is located within the same file as the files.

+## Target Audience
+Nerd's paradise is designed for video gamers collectors of videos.

 ## Functionality